 A Physiotherapist may focus on decreasing pain with either passive or active therapy.
 Examples of passive techniques include:

 • Radial Pulse Wave Therapy

 • TENS units

 Examples of active techniques include:

 An important aspect to bear in mind about physiotherapy and pain relief is that individuals may respond differently to therapy.
 People have different types of bodies, different patterns of movement, different alignments and different habits.
-Physiotherapists and their trained staff can monitor each individual and attempt to correct improper habits, alignments and movement patterns.
+Physiotherapists can monitor each individual and attempt to correct improper habits, alignments and movement patterns.

 Call Manjimup Physiotherapy today for proper pain management.
 9777 1048.
 All Covid-19 protocols are in place.